lelutin/scout/doc/scout.1.md

 :   scout display "thing X"
 Search for "needle" in notes of the "haystack" book
 :   scout search -b haystack needle
+Add a tag named "work" on the note "TODO"
+:   scout tag work TODO
 Delete notes with the tag "old_and_busted"
 :   scout delete -t old_and_busted